RedCarpetUp/Logy/README.md

 The Gradle dependency is available via jCenter. jCenter is the default Maven repository used by Android Studio.
 ```
+dependencies {
+    // ... other dependencies here
 compile 'co.balrampandey:logy:1.0.0'
+}
 ```

 #License